Articles of association: Memorandum of association

-The Objectives and the purpose of the company are determined in advance by the shareholders and the Memorandum of Association (MOA), if separate, which denotes the name of the company, its Head-Office, street address, and (founding) Directors and the main purposes of the company for public access.
-It cannot be changed except at an AGM or Extraordinary General Meeting (EGM) and statutory allowance.
-The MOA is generally filed with a Registrar of Companies who is an appointee of the Government of the country.
-For their assurance, the shareholders are permit of the Memorandum of Association.
-Any matter in the Articles of Association not within the scope of the Memorandum of Association of the company is void.
+The objectives and the purpose of the company are determined in advance by the shareholders and the memorandum of association (MOA), if separate, which denotes the name of the company, its head-office, street address, and (founding) directors and the main purposes of the company for public access.
+It cannot be changed except at an AGM or extraordinary general meeting (EGM) and statutory allowance.
+The MOA is generally filed with a registrar of companies who is an appointee of the government of the country.
+For their assurance, the shareholders are permit of the memorandum of association.
+Any matter in the articles of association not within the scope of the memorandum of association of the company is void (ultra vires).

 Board meetings

-The Board meets several times each year.
+The board meets several times each year.
 At each meeting there is an 'agenda' before it.
-A minimum number of Directors (a quorum) is required to meet.
+A minimum number of directors (a quorum) is required to meet.
 This is either determined by the by-laws or is a statutory requirement.
-It is presided over by the Chairperson, or in their absence, by the Vice-Chair.
-The Directors survey their area of responsibility.
-They may determine to make a 'Resolution' at the next AGM or if it is an urgent matter, at an EGM.
-The Directors who are the electives of one major shareholder, may present their view but this is not necessarily so - they may have to view the Objectives of the company and competitive position.
-The Chair may have to break the vote if there is a tie.
-At the AGM, the various Resolutions are put to vote.
+It is presided over by the chairperson (chair), or in their absence, by the vice-chair.
+The directors survey their area of responsibility.
+They may determine to make a 'resolution' at the next AGM or if it is an urgent matter, at an EGM.
+The directors who are the electives of one major shareholder, may present their view but this is not necessarily so – they may have to view the objectives of the company and competitive position.
+The chair may have to break the vote if there is a tie.
+At the AGM, the various resolutions are put to vote.

 Annual general meeting

 The AGM is called with a notice sent to all shareholders with a clear interval.
 A certain quorum of shareholders is required to meet.
-If the quorum requirement is not met, it is cancelled and another Meeting called.
-If it at that too a quorum is not met, a Third Meeting may be called and the members present, unlimited by the quorum, take all decisions.
+If the quorum requirement is not met, it is cancelled and another meeting called.
+If it at that too a quorum is not met, a third meeting may be called and the members present, unlimited by the quorum, take all decisions.
 There are variations to this among companies and countries.

-Decisions are taken by a show of hands; the Chair is always present.
+Decisions are taken by a show of hands; the chair is always present.
 Where decisions are made by a show of hands is challenged, it is met by a count of votes.
 Voting can be taken in person or by marking the paper sent by the company.
-A person who is not a shareholder of the company can vote if they has the 'proxy', an authorization from the shareholder.
+A person who is not a shareholder of the company can vote if they have a 'proxy', an authorization from the shareholder.
 Each share carries the number of votes attached to it.
 Some votes may be for the decision, others not.